TrevorSmale/techblog/content/about.md

 <!--more-->

-Hello my name is Trevor, I study often and take a lot of notes while doing it.
+Hello my name is Trevor (Treasure on Discord), I study often and take a lot of notes while doing it.
 This blog with automatic pagination, indexing and tagging is a great way to share what I am working on with others.
-I cover a fairly wide range of topics relating to technology, so the tags help narrow down posts to a category you may be interested in.
+I cover a fairly wide range of topics relating to technology, so the tags help narrow down posts to topical groupings.